uclalawcovid19behindbars/data-viz/R/coverage_maps/coverage_maps.md

 The maps below summarize the data availability for cumulative COVID-19 cases and deaths among staff in state facilities.
-We try to include data only for correctional staff who work within facility walls and exclude administrative staff, who typically do not work on site in prisons and jails.
-However, few agencies distinguish between different types of staff in their reporting.
-In these cases, we include data for all staff reported by the agency.
+We try to include data only for correctional staff who work within facility walls and exclude administrative staff.
+When agencies don’t distinguish between different types of staff in their reporting, we include data for all reported staff.

 <img src="coverage_maps_files/figure-gfm/staff-maps-1.png" style="display: block; margin: auto;" />